 PRISM's Clear Hills Metallic and Industrial Mineral Properties Contain Iron and Vanadium Resources in Addition to Other Potential Merchantable Minerals

-Clear Hills Iron and Vanadium
+Clear Hills Iron, Vanadium and Cobalt

 PRISM's metallic and industrial mineral permits and leases encompass approximately 1.91 million acres (776,322 hectares).
 Underlying a layer of glacial clay, a near-surface, flat-lying poly-metallic oolitic ironstone extends along the eastern flanks of the Clear Hills in NW Alberta.